gadkins/tidigits-clustering/README.md

 model, and a prediction is made about the membership of a given sample to one of the classes.

 TIDIGITS is a corpus of spoken digits between 0-9.
-The data set makeup includes 326 male and female speakers ranging from 6 to 70 years of age.
+The dataset is composed of audio files from 326 male and female speakers ranging from 6 to 70 years of age.
 The data consists of over twenty thousand training and forty-two thousand testing feature files extracted via a hidden Markov model toolkit.
 Each speaker recited